xdong002/site-recreation/readme.md

 That said, there's still value in creating your own grid from scratch to solidify some of the most elusive concepts behind writing great HTML and CSS.

-**Challenge:** Fork and clone the <a href="https://github.com/sf-wdi-24/css-grid-challenges" target="_blank">css-grid-challenges</a> repo, then add CSS styles try to match this design:
+**Challenge:** Fork and clone this repo, then add CSS styles try to match this design:

 ![ducky-design](https://cloud.githubusercontent.com/assets/7833470/10686168/389ac60e-7916-11e5-8e87-013509a89a38.png)